 Cinnamon is warming and spicy, a perfect addition to fall flavors and one of the season's most quintessential flavors.

 From frosted cinnamon rolls to cinnamon chocolate chip cookies, it can take you from breakfast to dessert easily, livening up baked dishes and dinner and also adds a bit of warmth and spice to any dish.

 Holiday hams studded with cloves are a holiday tradition in many households.
 Cloves are a strong spice that can enhance baked dishes, savory meats, sauces and glazes.
 Try adding ground cloves to muffins or whole cloves to mulled wine for a spicy note.

-As they ripen, they can withstand cooler weather, making them one of fall's freshest fruits.
+As they ripen, they can withstand cooler weather, making them one of the fall's freshest fruits.
 Their presence is a must on a Thanksgiving table since their tangy fruity flavor lends freshness and tartness to a rich meal.

 Figs are one of the fall's hidden treasures.
-They are great for munching on raw or stuffing them with goat cheese or cream cheese, and wrapping with cured meats like prosciutto for a sweet and salty snack.
+They are great for munching on raw or stuffing them with goat cheese or cream cheese and wrapping with cured meats like prosciutto for a sweet and salty snack.

 Just like cinnamon and clove, ginger is a spicy and warming addition to drinks and baked goods.
-It adds a bite to cookies and cakes, and heat to curries and stews that fill the crock pot all season.
+It adds a bite to cookies and cakes, and heat to curries and stews that fill the crockpot all season.

 Take advantage of the rich, nutty sweetness of all-natural raw maple syrup and how it can enhance other fall flavors.
 It pairs perfectly with the seasonal flavors of baked desserts and veggies like squash.

-Also, consider using it to glaze turkey, ham, sausage and more as it lends a sweet flavor to already salty and savory meats.
+Also, consider using it to glaze turkey, ham, sausage, and more as it lends a sweet flavor to already salty and savory meats.

-Chefs all over the country take advantage of the Pacific Northwest’s pear harvest in the fall.
-From appetizers to entrees to desserts, they are a fall favorite for their subtle sweet flavor that can be enhanced with salty and spicy flavors.
+Chefs all over the country take advantage of pear harvest in the fall.
+From appetizers to entrees to desserts, they are a fall favorite for their subtly sweet flavor that can be enhanced with salty and spicy flavors.
 The early-ripening fall pear varieties to look out for are Bartlett, Clapp Favorite, and Orca.

 Pecans are a perfect fall companion.
 They are rich and creamy nut full of flavor.
 They're great for making pies with but also make a great nutty, cinnamon-y addition to cocktails, salads, savory stews, and baked dishes.

 Red wine starts to make its presence known especially in the fall.
 Not just because it makes the perfect base for mulled wine punches, but because it adds depth and flavor for sauces and gravies that fill tables in fall.

 This woody, hardy herb is plentiful at fall farmer's markets.
 It boasts a thick leaf, so it is tough enough to grow in cooler temps and holds its flavor and structure when cooked under high-heat conditions.
 It has an earthy, fragrant flavor and can adapt to many meals including roast chicken, root vegetables, and pasta.

 From acorn to butternut to spaghetti, sweet winter squashes are a staple of fall.
 They are ideal for baking and using in pasta dishes because their sweetness pairs perfectly with savory herbs and nutty cheeses like Parmesan.